If a NUKE were to Strike, Are YOU Ready for the Fallout?

 - Comforts – Clothes, bedding, toys for children, and anything that will make the stay more bearable.
 This could even include playing cards or other games to pass the time.

-While a terrorist faction may find it difficult to get their hands on a full-blown nuclear weapon, the chance of one managing to set off a dirty bomb is much higher.
+While a terrorist faction may find it challenging to get their hands on a full-blown nuclear weapon, the chance of one managing to set off a dirty bomb is much higher.
 To see what one can do to survive this scenario, check out our article here.

 ~Here’s to Your Survival!